AleksandrRogov/DynamicsWebApi/README.md

 **DynamicsWebApi v2 is coming!**

-Check out the open [Discussion](https://github.com/AleksandrRogov/DynamicsWebApi/discussions/137) about the project.
+Check out an open [Discussion](https://github.com/AleksandrRogov/DynamicsWebApi/discussions/137) about the project.

-Check out the development progress in a [DynamicsWebApi v2 Project](https://github.com/users/AleksandrRogov/projects/2).
+Check out a development progress in a [DynamicsWebApi v2 Project](https://github.com/users/AleksandrRogov/projects/2).

 **Want to help?** - Let me know.
 I desperately need help with documentation and examples.